TristanBaliteau/aeScan/README.md

 # aeScan

-> **Adaptive Network Scanner** — A fast and simple network scanner in C that detects active hosts on your local network and scans open ports.
+> **Adaptive Efficient Scanner** — A fast and simple network scanner in C that detects active hosts on your local network and scans open ports.

 ---